 It is not uncommon for an offeror to make the offer conditional on no other party announcing an offer to acquire shares in the offeree company on terms which are more favourable for the holder than the offeror's offer.
 The use of alternative forms of consideration as well as increasingly complex consideration structures often makes it difficult to determine immediately whether one offer is more favourable than another.
-The non-fulfilment of a condition of this nature does not automatically confer a right to withdraw the offer.
-Rather, the situation may be assessed based on the second point.
+As a result, such The non-fulfilment of a condition of this nature does not automatically confer a right to withdraw the offer.
+Rather, the situation may be assessed based on the final second point.5

 It is also not uncommon for an offeror to make completion of the offer conditional on the adoption of a certain resolution regarding the offer by shareholders at a general meeting of the offeror company or the offeree company.
 An assessment of whether the non-fulfilment of such a condition entitles the offeror to withdraw the offer may also be made pursuant to the second point.
-In certain cases, it may be clear that non-fulfilment is of material importance to the acquisition of the offeree company by the offeror, such as where the relevant shareholder resolution is required to issue the shares which are to constitute consideration under the offer.
+In certain cases, it may be clear that nonfulfilment is of material importance to the acquisition of the offeree company by the offeror, such as where the relevant shareholder resolution is required to issue the shares which are to constitute consideration under the offer. i.e. it must be clear that the competing offer is more favourable.
 In case of any doubt as to whether a stipulated condition to completion can be invoked in order to withdraw an offer, the offeror should request that the Securities Council issue a ruling on the matter.